 Get to know the history of Whitby & experience settler life in the 1800s – 11:00 am

 Jabez Lynde, a United Empire Loyalist, became one of the first landowners in the region.
-As taskmaster for Whitby, he helped develop the roads which would be so vital for trade, communication, and moving troops in the area.
+He helped develop the roads that became vital for trade, communication, and moving troops in the area.
 Lynde’s home, built in the infamous year of 1812, became a tavern and inn during the great war between British North America and the United States.
-General Brock was one of the many people of note who stayed within the walls of Lynde House.
-And now, at the Lynde House Museum*, visitors can immerse themselves in the 19th century experience of the home and learn all about the history of the area.
+General Brock was one of the many notable people who stayed within its walls.
+Now, at the Lynde House Museum, visitors can immerse themselves in the 19th-century experience of the home and learn about the history of the area.

-Once you’re done reliving the days of General Brock, keep an eye out for a pair of green spires and a curiously paint-splattered locomotive.
-The Station Gallery*–formerly Whitby’s Grand Trunk Railway Station– is where local artists gather to exhibit their work and teach their craft to the public.
-Come by at the right time and you might just catch a concert or talk taking place on the porch.
+Be sure to keep an eye out for a pair of green spires and a curiously paint-splattered locomotive.
+The Station Gallery, formerly Whitby’s Grand Trunk Railway Station, is where local artists exhibit their work and teach their craft to the public.
+Come by at the right time, and you might just catch a concert taking place on the porch.

 Learn about local art & explore the McLaughlin family home – 2:00 pm

-Oshawa is a city built on getting people moving, which is fitting because the name of the city comes from an Ojibwe term which means “that point at the crossing of the stream where the canoe was exchanged for the trail.”
+Oshawa is a place built on getting people moving, which is fitting because the city’s name comes from an Ojibwe term which means “that point at the crossing of the stream where the canoe was exchanged for the trail.”

-Downtown Oshawa is notable for the architectural styles of Oshawa City Hall and The Robert McLaughlin Gallery*.
-The latter is named after the founder of General Motors Canada, and has the largest collection of works by the Painters Eleven, a group of artists who helped make abstract art popular in Canada.
-One of the artists, Alexandra Luke (also known as Margaret McLaughlin) helped establish the gallery along with her husband Ewart McLaughlin.
+Downtown Oshawa is notable for the architecture of Oshawa City Hall and The Robert McLaughlin Gallery.
+The latter is named after the founder of General Motors Canada and has the most extensive collection of works by the Painters Eleven, a group of artists who helped make abstract art popular in Canada.
+One of the artists, Alexandra Luke (also known as Margaret McLaughlin), helped establish the gallery with her husband, Ewart McLaughlin.

-The McLaughlin family’s fingerprints are all over Oshawa, with even a former residence of theirs being declared a National Historic Site.
-Parkwood Estate* was designed by Darling and Pearson, the architecture firm responsible for the Royal Ontario Museum and Toronto General Hospital among other major commissions.
-The estate’s Classical Revival style and Georgian flares have made it an iconic structure, and it’s not just architecture enthusiasts who have noticed.
-It’s been the backdrop for many productions including: X-Men, Anne of Green Gables, Chicago, Murdoch Mysteries and countless others.
+The McLaughlin family’s fingerprints are all over Oshawa; their former residence has been declared a National Historic Site.
+Darling and Pearson, the architecture firm responsible for the Royal Ontario Museum and Toronto General Hospital, designed the Parkwood Estate.
+Its classical revival style and Georgian flares have made it an iconic structure; it has been the backdrop for many productions, including X-Men, Anne of Green Gables, Chicago, and Murdoch Mysteries!